seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 including  `DeclareCAmkESVM(Init0)`, which is used to define the `Init0` VM component.
 Each Init component requires a corresponding `DeclareCAmkESVM` function.

-`GetDefaultLinuxKernelFile` (defined in `projects/camkes/vm-linux/vm-linux-helpers.cmake`) is a helper function that retrieves the location of the vm images provided in the `projects/vm-linux` folder, which contains some tools for building new linux kernel and root filesystem images, as well as the images that these tools produce.
+`GetArchDefaultLinuxKernelFile` (defined in `projects/camkes/vm-linux/vm-linux-helpers.cmake`) is a helper function that retrieves the location of an architectural specific vm image provided in the `projects/vm-linux` folder, which contains some tools for building new linux kernel and root filesystem images, as well as the images that these tools produce.
 A fresh checkout of this project will contain some pre-built